Tickets@Visitors Centre from 9am both days, and at Town Hall Tickets also@Hallett Country Store & Gally's Meeting House

-Don't miss the opening here this year at 11am with Angela Smallacombe and Karen Montgomery, with Tamarisque setting the scene with some of their beautiful music.
+Don't miss the opening here this year on Saturday at 11am with Angela Smallacombe and Karen Montgomery, with Tamarisque setting the scene with some of their beautiful music.
 Talks, morning tea and music, what more could you want, with beautiful watercolours next door at Glenys Christopher's garden.
-Graham's garden is welcoming, with beautiful slate paths and borders filled with hardy plants.
+Graeme's garden is welcoming, with cool lawns and borders filled with hardy colourful plants.
 Graham is an antique lover, so don't be surprised to see a few interesting bits and pieces on display.
 Cool trees and a green lawn make for a comfortable garden space.
 The use of strong colour in this garden is inspiring, especially in these drought ridden times.